How To Fix Your Sleep Schedule

 how to fix your sleep schedule

 Lately, more people are realizing that poor sleep is sabotaging their energy and focus.
-Studies show that irregular sleep patterns can raise stress levels and lower productivity by nearly 40%.
+A three-week study of 26 call center employees supports this, finding that workers who got more quality sleep handled more calls and spent more time helping customers the next day.
+This shows how a steadier sleep pattern can support better focus and productivity.
 If you’re waking up tired or staying up too late scrolling, don’t worry.
 You can restore balance with small, realistic changes.

-During my first year working night shifts as a dosimetrist, my schedule was chaotic.
+During my early years working as a warehouse stocker on evening shifts, my schedule was all over the place.
 Some nights I crashed at 2 a.m., other times, I stayed up till sunrise.
 It took me months to find a rhythm that worked, but once I did, my mood, focus, and overall health improved dramatically.

 So, let me share some of the practical ways I reset my internal clock.
 Doing these can let you wake up refreshed, fall asleep faster, and stay consistent even if your schedule keeps changing.
 Let’s get started!